Hanashi vs Duolingo for Speaking Practice

 Should beginners choose Hanashi or Duolingo?

 Many absolute beginners will find Duolingo easier as a starting point because the path is so clear.
-Hanashi becomes especially useful once you want speaking reps to be a real daily habit instead of a small side feature.
+Hanashi becomes especially useful once you want saying Japanese out loud to be a real daily habit instead of a small side feature.

 Can I use Hanashi and Duolingo together?

 Yes.
 That is often the strongest combination.
-Use Duolingo for beginner structure and Hanashi for dedicated speaking reps.
-Then add tutors or exchanges later if you want higher-pressure practice.
+Use Duolingo for beginner structure and Hanashi for dedicated speaking practice.
+Add tutors or exchanges only when you specifically want scheduled human instruction or higher-pressure live practice.

 Is Duolingo enough for Japanese speaking practice on its own?

-For most learners, no. It can help with consistency and phrase-level speaking, but many learners still need a speaking-first routine to build confidence in real back-and-forth conversation.
+For most learners, no. It can help with consistency and phrase-level speaking, but many learners still need a routine that makes them answer out loud to build confidence in real back-and-forth conversation.
 The broader explanation is in Best Apps to Practise Japanese Speaking (2026).

 Related Reading